Barahlush/gdisk-analyzer/README.md

 Tool for analysing your Google Drive.<br> It collects files metadata and shows you, what takes the most space.<br>
 Uses Google Drive REST API.

+Current implementation is a Flask server with a website.

 ## Getting started:
 Here is a good instruction how to set up all the prerequisites: [Google Drive API Quickstart](https://developers.google.com/drive/api/v3/quickstart/python).